White Bear Lake Area High School

 White Bear Lake Area High School (abbreviated WBLAHS) is a high school in White Bear Lake, Minnesota, United States.
 The school was formed by merging White Bear High School (WBHS) and White Bear Mariner High School in the 1983–84 school year.
 It currently consists of one campus and an alternative learning center.
-While WBLAHS was once the only school in the state of Minnesota with grades 9–10 and 11–12 in different buildings, the two buildings unified at the current North Campus site after a 396,000 S/F addition was completed for the fall 2024 opening.
+While WBLAHS was once the only school in the state of Minnesota with grades 9–10 and 11–12 in different buildings, the two buildings unified at the current North Campus site after a 396,000 square foot addition was completed for the fall 2024 opening.

 For the academic years of 2019-2020, 2020-2021 and 2021-2022, White Bear Lake Area High School ranked 4543rd in the nation and 75th in Minnesota High Schools.
 The school district ranks 3,616th nationally and 49th within the state for their graduation rate.

 Current and Former Campuses

 White Bear Lake Area High School

 North Campus, the previous White Bear High School, then known as North Campus, is located in the north side of White Bear Lake, northwest of downtown White Bear Lake, and was built in 1964.
-The school used to house students grades 9–10, but as of the fall of 2024, houses students grades 9-12.
+For forty years, the school housed students in grades 9–10, but as of the fall of 2024, houses students in grades 9-12.
 The campus features some unique architectural design elements, including circular hallways and learning studios.